|

 enterprise customers.
 Yet, mobil customers could also be supported with

 the mobil phones which connect to the cellular network.
-In each case, if
+In each case,

-the enterprise wanted to enable the pen to operate in a non-local mode it
+the enterprise wanted to enable the pen to operate in a non-local mode

 can send e-mails and the like.
 Again Anoto benefits because its servers